-- With luatexja.cfg, one can use other fonts as "default" Japanese fonts (Subsection 3.5). - A character in an alphabetic font is generally smaller than a Japanese font in the same size.
+- The "default" Japanese fonts (and JFMs for them) can be modified by defining \ltj@stdmcfont etc. before one inputs luatexja.sty (Subsection 7.3). - A character in an alphabetic font is generally smaller than a Japanese font in the same size.
 So actual size specification of these Japanese fonts is in fact smaller than that of alphabetic fonts, namely scaled by 0.962216. - The amount of glue that are inserted between a JAchar and an ALchar (the parameter xkanjiskip) is set to